Châtillon-Panhard: Technical details

 Technical drawing of the 1911 model.

-The Panhard-Châtillon had a sleeve-valved 8.8-litre inline-four petrol engine which delivered between 40 PS and 42 PS.
+The Châtillon-Panhard had a sleeve-valved 8.8-litre inline-four petrol engine which delivered between 40 PS and 42 PS.
 At the early tests, it used a 6.6-litre inline-six engine which delivered 45 PS at about 1,000 rpm.
 The truck had no universal joints and it mounted a central differential gear.
 It had a 3-speed gearbox.
-The Panhard-Châtillon had a four-wheel steering system by which the parallel wheels were linked, not the wheels on the same axle.
+The Châtillon-Panhard had a four-wheel steering system by which the parallel wheels were linked, not the wheels on the same axle.
 This allowed the Châtillon-Panhard closer turning radius that comparable vehicles.
 The wheels were made of cast steel.

 The wheelbase of the truck was 3320 mm, the length 4850 mm, the width 1450 mm and the height 1000 mm (without the roof).
 The heavier produced versions had slightly larger dimensions.
 It had a payload capacity of 2430 kg and could haul about 15 tonnes.